CEO and Executive Management Team at Canadian Blood Services

 Dr. Christian Choquet

-Dr. Christian Choquet, Vice-President, Quality Assurance and Regulatory Affairs joined Canadian Blood Services on August 9, 2004.
+Dr. Christian Choquet joined Canadian Blood Services on Aug.
+9, 2004.
 Dr. Choquet is responsible for the overall guidance of Canadian Blood Services’ quality systems, focusing on ensuring that all operations meet or exceed applicable standards and regulations.

 Dr. Choquet holds a B Sc (Hons.) in Biochemistry and M Sc in Microbiology from Laurentian University, as well as a Ph D in microbiology from the University of Ottawa.
 During his academic career he received numerous awards and was widely published in his field of expertise.